mrzor/clojurians-mob/README.md

 ### List of projects at least one person is willing to hack on
 - [mrzor/httpbis](https://github.com/mrzor/httpbis)
-- Haha, fixme.
-- Hoho, fixme.
-- Huhu, fixme.
+- Building a Mob Programming Website?
+- _Your idea Here!_

 ### List of people

 - mrzor, prefers Clojure to Clojurescript for now. lives on the CEST timezone. available some days, from 1700 UTC to 0200 UTC.
+- Alex Keyes, prefers Clojure to Clojurescript but is open to any new adventure.
+Lives in EST timezone.
+Available weekends and during the week around 1900 to 2200 UTC.
 - _You !_

 ### List of ways to do it

-- Coding person streams to twitch without sound, people hop into teamspeak/discord/mumble to contribute
+- Coding person streams to twitch wiht or without sound, people hop into teamspeak/discord/mumble to contribute (We'll be adding a setup guide for code streaming in the near future)
 - Coding person collects public keys from the mob, gives them shell access to something, and they all hack together inside a screen or tmux session
 - Suggestions welcome